moonlightelite/Textractor/README.md

-Switch to the 'Baidu' branch for the actual dev branch!
+Switch to the 'baidu' branch for the actual dev branch!

 # Textractor